 Tampons – When I moved to Thailand, I was told tampons were difficult to find, so I brought six months supply.
 Most Asian women still use pads and not tampons, which can be frustrating for Western women.
 However, once I got here, I found that every supermarket and Boots Chemist sells them.

-If you too use tampons, no, you really don’t need to bring more than a month’s supply as you can buy them at just about every drug store and at supermarkets like Tesco, Tops and Big C.
+If you too use tampons, no, you really do not need to bring more than a month’s supply as you can buy them at just about every drug store and at supermarkets like Tesco, Tops and Big C.

-In Bangkok, most supermarkets now sell Western condoms but, if you’re in a smaller town in Thailand, they may won’t.
+In Bangkok, most supermarkets now sell Western condoms but, if you are in a smaller town in Thailand, they may not.
 In some countries, condoms are more difficult to come by.
 So pack a few boxes and you can enjoy your intimate relationships with no worries (or discomfort).

-In Thailand, it’s easy to get most medications as much of it is over the counter, but you will discover it is only possible to get others with a doctor’s prescription, and visiting a doctor is not what you will want to be doing when you first get here.
+In Thailand, it is easy to get most medications as much of it is over the counter, but you will discover it is only possible to get others with a doctor’s prescription, and visiting a doctor is not what you will want to be doing when you first get here.

 If you have six months supply, however, this will give you plenty of time to arrange for an alternate way to get medication if you find you cannot get it.

-When I moved to Thailand, other people suggested bringing certain foods, DVDs, CDs, towels, coffee and any number of other things.
+Food, DVDs, CDs, towels, coffee etc — When I moved to Bangkok, other people suggested bringing certain foods, DVDs, CDs, towels, coffee and any number of other things.

-Believe me, if you’re worrying about what to pack to move to a foreign country, these are the last things you need to worry about.
+Believe me, if you are worrying about what to pack to move to a foreign country, these are the last things you need to worry about.

-Follow these few tips though, and you should find you’ve packed the necessities.
-For the rest, you’ll figure out where to find them in time and, meanwhile, enjoy the hunt.
-That’s part of the fun of moving to Thailand.
+Follow these few tips though, and you should find you have packed the necessities.
+For the rest, you will figure out where to find them in time and, meanwhile, enjoy the hunt.